RicePerson/KTANExpert/README.md

 For every completed module in this Expert, there are accompanying instructions on how to properly input details and comply with instructions.
 Every module has a description with basic instructions, as well as an example with real-world modules with what the player enters and what the expert outputs
 For ease of following the plot, the Player is marked by a :red_circle: and the Expert is followed by a :large_blue_circle:.
-Anything that would be typed into the command window or is received from the command window with look like `this`.
+Anything that would be typed into the command window or is received from the command window will look like `this`.
 To enter a module, type the module code that follows the name in these instructions when the expert asks `Module? (*possible things to enter*): `

 ### Glossary
 There are some words used in these instructions that may mean something other than what common sense would infer.
 Here is what those words mean.